How to Increase Your ATS Score [Step-by-Step Guide]

 The file format of your resume can greatly influence how well it’s read by ATS software.

-Avoid these mistakes:
+Avoid these common mistakes:

 • Submitting image-based PDFs